 1. Toy Story 3 (2010)

 Having raised the bar for animated movies with the first two Toy Stories, it felt like a massive risk when Pixar returned to Andy’s toy box after more than a decade away.
-We needn’t have worried, however, because the third Toy Story is arguably the best movie the studio has ever made.
+We needn’t have worried, because the third Toy Story is arguably the best movie the studio has ever made.

 In this superior threequel, Woody, Buzz and the gang find themselves relocated to a daycare center which – thanks to the iron-fist rule of a bitter old teddy bear – is more prison camp than land of make believe.
-The movie’s plot is as precision-engineered as you’d expect, and even manages to extend the lifespan of its Buzz Lightyear gags by resetting him to his original factory settings.
+The movie’s plot is as precision-engineered as you’d expect, and even manages to extend the lifespan of the Buzz Lightyear gags by resetting him to his original factory settings.
 But the real triumph is the story’s subtext about ageing and becoming surplus to requirements – few live-action movies can match Toy Story 3 when it comes to delivering pure emotional punch.